 ••• “And hold firmly to the rope of Allah all together and do not become divided.”
 (Quran 3:103) ••• “If you give thanks, I will give you more.”
 (Quran 14:7) ••• “And whoever puts all his trust in Allah, then He will suffice him.”
 (Quran 65:3) ••• “Indeed, Allah will not change the condition of a people until they change what is in themselves.”
 (Qur’an 13:11) ••• “Allah is with the doers of good.”
 (Quran 29:69) ••• “Allah is with those who have patience.”
 (Quran 2:153) ••• “And whoever holds firmly to Allah has (indeed) been guided to a straight path.”
 (Quran 3:101) ••• “And He found you lost and guided [you].
 And He found you poor and made [you] self-sufficient.”
 Quran (93:7-8) ••• “Call upon Me, I will respond to you.”
 (Quran 40:60) •••

-This duality of feeling—joy in faith and sorrow in witnessing suffering—mirrors the journey of Musa (as) with Khidr, where understanding often eludes us, and we must navigate the currents of life with faith in Allah’s wisdom.
-Just as Musa (as) learned that there are divine reasons behind the actions of Khidr, we too must accept that what unfolds in the world is ultimately by the will of Allah.
-Nothing exists or occurs without His decree, and embracing this reality is part of our spiritual journey.
+The duality of our feelings—experiencing joy in faith while witnessing the suffering of others—mirrors the journey of Musa (as) with Khidr.
+In that sacred narrative, Musa (as) learns that understanding often eludes us, and that we must navigate life’s currents with unwavering faith in Allah’s wisdom.
+Just as Musa (as) discovered that there are divine reasons behind Khidr’s seemingly inexplicable actions, we too must accept that what unfolds in the world is ultimately by the will of Allah.
+Nothing exists or occurs without His decree, and embracing this reality is integral to our spiritual journey.

-In this heavy contemplation, we find ourselves reminded by the resilience of our Palestinian brothers and sisters.
-Their strength becomes a beacon, urging us to hold on to Alhamdulillah, Mashallah, and Inshallah as affirmations of faith.
-These phrases are not mere words; they acknowledge the reality that sustains them, even in the face of despair.
-When we say Allahu Akbar, we proclaim the greatness of Allah, recognizing that His wisdom encompasses all that we cannot understand.
+In our contemplation of these truths, we find inspiration in the resilience of our Palestinian brothers and sisters.
+Their strength becomes a beacon, urging us to hold on to affirmations of faith like Alhamdulillah, Mashallah, and Inshallah.
+These phrases are not mere expressions; they are lifelines that acknowledge the reality sustaining them, even in the face of overwhelming despair.
+When we proclaim Allahu Akbar, we recognize the greatness of Allah, and we remind ourselves that His wisdom encompasses all that we cannot comprehend.

-In this recent Ramadan, we are granted another opportunity to reflect on our blessings, to find gratitude amidst adversity.
-The deep contemplation and heaviness in our hearts serve as reminders of our humanity, the bittersweet nature of ibada—the acceptance of fate as Allah’s will.
-This emotional weight is also a testament to the gift of intellect, emotion, and soul that Allah has bestowed upon us as human beings.
+This recent Ramadan has granted us yet another opportunity to reflect on our blessings, urging us to find gratitude amidst adversity.
+The deep contemplation and heaviness many of us feel serve as reminders of our shared humanity and the bittersweet nature of ibada—the acceptance of fate as divine will.
+This emotional burden is also a testament to the intellect, emotion, and soul that Allah has gifted us as human beings, calling us to respond to suffering with empathy and action.

 Share :